Who is this article for?

 Your CrashPlan for Small Business subscription is always billed for a minimum of one computer.
 If you have no computers, your CrashPlan for Small Business subscription is billed for one computer.
 Be sure to add a computer to get the most out of your CrashPlan for Small Business subscription.

 No refunds are available for CrashPlan for Small Business.
-Your monthly CrashPlan for Small Business subscription grants you access to our backup service in advance.
-Code42 retains your data until your subscription ends, even if you decide not to continue backing up new or changed data.
+Your monthly CrashPlan for Small Business subscription grants you access to our backup service until the end of your subscription term.

 Digital River is our vendor for processing CrashPlan for Small Business subscription payments.